You might not have ever heard of a Mysore yoga rug.

 In yoga we are using the body but the aim of the practice is spiritual.
 For this reason the rug to me is closer to a prayer towel than a piece of fitness equipment.

-The surface I do my spiritual practice on needs to be clean, natural and functional.
+For this reason the surface I do my spiritual practice on needs to be clean, natural as well as functional.

 I'm also happier knowing that my rug was handmade in a peaceful setting by craftsmen and not made in factories.
 The rugs we sell are all made by hand on looms in small villages in India which we went there to see it for ourselves.